Yaulendil/Astronautica/README.md

 3. An angle where *θ*=0 is on a flat plane
 4. UNE could be the United Nations of Earth

-Coordinates are stored in xarrays.
+Coordinates are stored in numpy arrays.